Bad decisions on a $400,000 home loan can easily cost you $100,000.

-This trailing commission creates a strong bias towards lenders who pay a higher % to brokers.
+Trailing commission can create a bias towards lenders who pay a higher % to brokers.
 In other words, your broker might be swayed to recommend the loan that pays them the most.
 While many brokers put their clients interests first, this ongoing commission can reduce the incentive for your broker to give you advice on how to pay out your loan more quickly.
 They may be more inclined to recommend a fixed term with a fixed interest rate, when a variable may be more appropriate.

-Getting this money back, and using it as additional repayments, takes years off your loan.
+Getting this money back, and using it as additional repayments, can take years off your loan.

-A note: Many traditional brokers will tell you they don’t receive commission, but their employers do – and those brokers are paid salary and bonuses to recommend particular lenders.
+A note: Some mortgage brokers will tell you they don’t receive commission, but their employers do – and those brokers are paid salary and bonuses to recommend particular lenders.

 Can you avoid commission by going direct to a lender?

 No – lenders will not bite the hand that feeds them by undercutting every broker in Australia.
-They will happily pocket the commission as a bonus and make more money out of your loan.
+In addition, they use the commission saved to provide you with loan service otherwise provided by the broker.

 How do you get trailing commission refunded if you already have a mortgage?